dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 aws_access_key_id = "please set me up!" # copy the access key here aws_secret_access_key = "please set me up!" # copy the secret access key here
 ```
+Please, enter the credentials [grabbed](filesystem.md#grab-credentials) in the file above.

 That’s it!
 This is how you can set up your AWS S3 filesystem credentials.